Teewa56/parachain/README.md

 ## Overview

-**Identity Parachain** is a decentralized identity (DID) solution built on Polkadot that enables self-sovereign identity management with privacy-preserving verification.
+**PortableID** is a decentralized identity (DID) solution built on Polkadot that enables self-sovereign identity management with privacy-preserving verification.
 Users can prove claims about themselves without revealing underlying sensitive data using zero-knowledge proofs (ZK-SNARKs).

 ### Key Differentiators